juxor/afaq/markdown/secG3.md

 Considered,"_ **Brittan's Quarterly Journal**, I (1873), pp. 66-79]

 What of the economic justification for that other great evil for individualist anarchists, rent?
-Rothbard attacked Adam Smith comment that landlords were monopolists who demanded rent for nature's produce and like to reap where they never sowed.
+Rothbard attacked Adam Smith's comment that landlords were monopolists who demanded rent for nature's produce and liked to reap what they never sowed.
 As he put it, Smith showed _"no hint of recognition here that the landlord performs the vital function of allocating the land to its most productive use."_ [**An Austrian Perspective on the History of Economic Thought**, vol. 1, p.
 456] Yet, as Smith was well aware, it is the farmer who has to feed himself and pay rent who decides how best to use the land, not the landlord.
-All the landlord does is decide whether to throw the farmer off the land when a more profitable business opportunity arrives (as in, say, during the Highland clearances) or that it is more "productive" to export food while local people starve (as in, say, the great Irish famine).
+All the landlord does is decide whether to throw the farmer off the land when a more profitable business opportunity arrives (as in, say, the Highland clearances) or that it is more "productive" to export food while local people starve (as in, say, the great Irish famine).
 It was precisely this kind of arbitrary power which the individualist anarchists opposed.
 As John Beverley Robinson put it, the _"land owner gives nothing whatever, but